 Citizen Science Oceanography Program

-Now in its eighth year, this program engages trained volunteers with boats who collect oceanographic data —such as sea temperatures — in defined areas of the Strait of Georgia.
+Now in its ninth year, this program engages trained volunteers with boats who collect oceanographic data —such as sea temperatures — in defined areas of the Strait of Georgia.

 Usually ocean monitoring is conducted by large, expensive research boats which provide snapshots in time.
 By using a fleet of community operated small boats, we can cost-effectively provide a consistent stream of precise, almost real-time data on the entire Strait.
 The information provides a better understanding of ocean conditions that drive food availability for Pacific salmon stocks.
 The program is a partnership between PSF, Fisheries and Oceans Canada and Ocean Networks Canada.